 - Fourth (and optional) is some non-European club.
 Usually it's also a crap game in Brazil, but for this release, with the relatively recent news, the country probably would be China.

-First is the usual start-of-the-game routine: hire yourself a good backroom team, set the pre-season training to intense physical, create some tactics, send out the scouts, etc. The board has given me 20M euro for transfers.
+The board has given me 20M euro for transfers.
 While it's more generous than what the 10M the board of RM usually gives the new managers in FM 2015 (the previous release I played), it's still not enough to solve the squad problems.
 While the starting team of RM is top-notch, the squad lacks depth in the central line of formation:

 - Only two goalkeepers of first-team quality.
 Navas is good, but Casilla's level of play is of the third goalkeeper.
 Added De Gea and Donnarumma to shortlist.
 The scouts say the former would cost 75M minimum.